Computer Support Scams

 Don't be a victim!
 Just hang up.

-If you fall for such a scam, immediately shut down the computer and call a local service technician you can trust.
+If you have already fallen for such a scam, immediately shut down the computer and call a local service technician you can trust.

 Scammers cannot access your computer or its data if it is shut down.